freenet-actions/cancel-workflow-on-weekdays/README.md

 [![LICENSE](https://img.shields.io/github/license/freenet-actions/cancel-workflow-on-weekdays)](https://github.com/freenet-actions/cancel-workflow-on-weekdays/blob/main/LICENSE)

-This action blocks the current workflow if it was run on one of the specified weekdays.
+This action cancels the workflow if it was run on one of the specified weekdays.

 ## Inputs

 ### `blocked_days`

+*Default: 'friday, saturday, sunday'*

 A not case-sensitive list of weekdays (0-6 or English words) that workflows calling this action should be blocked on.
 Separated either through lines, or commas, or both.

 See below for more detailed info and examples.

 **0 = Sunday...6 = Saturday**